YashArote/dll-injector/README.md

 ---

-To check what happend save something to 'E:\Downloads\'.
-No matter what the file will be named as 'hooked.txt'.
+### 🔎 Test the Hook

+To check what happened:
+> Try saving any file inside `E:\Downloads\` — regardless of the file name, it will be **forced to be named `hooked.txt`**.

+This demonstrates how you can intercept and manipulate file system operations at the API level using the injected hook.